spreaker/fastlane-framer-plugin/README.md

 ## About framer

-Create images combining app screenshots to templates to make a nice \"screenshot\" to upload in App Store
+Create images combining app screenshots to templates to make nice pictures to upload in App Store.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+It gives you the freedom to customize the looks of each image (your designers will love that!) while keep their generation fully automated.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)

 ## Run tests for this plugin